2017 Tax Information

-Financial Aid and Income Taxes
+Financial Aid, Income Taxes and the FAFSA

 4. Any student financial aid described above which is determined to be taxable income should be included on the student’s federal and state tax returns, as required by law.

-College of the Ozarks
+1098 Frequently Asked Questions for College of the Ozarks

-1098T FAQ -- Calendar Year 2012
+1098T FAQ -- Calendar Year 2017

 Q1.
 What is Form 1098T?
 It is an informational statement that colleges are required to provide to certain students (and the IRS) to report the amount of qualified expenses billed, all scholarships and grants received (for both qualified and non-qualified expenses), and whether the student was enrolled at least-half time.

 Q2.
 What is a qualified/non-qualified expense?
 Qualified expenses are those eligible for a tax credit or deduction, while non-qualified expenses are not eligible for a credit or deduction.
 C of O’s Cost of Education, part-time class charges, and certain class-related fees are qualified expenses (but see Q3 & Q5), but room and board and the HTS fee are non-qualified expenses.
-Qualified expenses billed to C of O students in 2012 are reported in Box 2.
+Qualified expenses billed to C of O students in 2017 are reported in Box 2.

 Q3.
 Who should receive a 1098T?
 Colleges are not required to provide a 1098T to students whose qualified expenses are waived or paid entirely with scholarships or grants.
 Because the College provides 100% of the Cost of Education for full-time students through a combination of the work program, federal, state, and institutional funds, most C of O students will not receive a 1098T.
 Students who paid for work hours, part-time class charges, or required class fees should receive a 1098T.

 Q4.
 Since I received Form 1098T, will I qualify for a tax credit?
 Not necessarily.
-Two education tax credits are in place for 2012: The American Opportunity Credit and the Lifetime Learning Credit (both use IRS Form 8863).
+Two education tax credits are in place for 2017: The American Opportunity Credit and the Lifetime Learning Credit (both use IRS Form 8863).
 Under IRS guidelines, students or parents may claim an education tax credit based only on qualified expenses actually paid by the student or parent during the year.
-(NOTE: amounts paid by students are not reported on the 1098T.)

 Q5.
 Does the amount in Box 2 of my 1098T equal the qualified expenses I can claim as a tax credit?
-No. The College is required to report the total qualified expenses billed (Box 2) and all scholarship/grant amounts (Box 5), but you must review your payment records to determine if you paid for any qualified expenses.
+No. The College is required to report the total qualified expenses billed (Box 2) and all scholarship/grant amounts applied to a student’s account (Box 5), but you must review your payment records to determine if you paid for any qualified expenses.
 Examples of payments for qualified expenses include cash payments for work hours, part-time class charges, and required class fees.
-Students can obtain payment history in “My Account Balances” in Campusweb.
+Students can obtain payment history in My Account Info/My Account Balances in Campusweb.